 Plastic cling wrap and plastic bread bags are often one of the last barriers in reaching the goal of a zero waste kitchen.
-You can save money and avoid endocrine disrupting plastic with reusable beeswax wraps.
+You can save money and avoid endocrine disrupting plastic with a reusable beeswax wrap.
 Plus, once you see how easy it is to make your own beeswax cloth wraps, you can make any size you need, whenever you want.

-Choose your fabric.
+Choose your fabric

 This project uses four fat quarters from your fabric stash or about one yard of 45″ wide fabric.
 (A fat quarter is a 22″ x 18″ rectangle of fabric.)
 If you don’t have a fabric stash, utilize any 100% cotton, hemp, or linen fabric that is medium weight but not sheer – about 3.8 to 4.5 ounces per yard — to make these DIY food wraps.

 Before you start, lay down newspaper or a drop cloth over your work area and over the floor where you’ll be working.
-If you do accidentally get beeswax where you don’t want it, allow the wax mixture to cool completely.
-Then apply an ice cube to the wax and it should lift off any hard surface.
+If you do accidentally get beeswax where you don’t want it, allow the wax mixture to cool completely, then apply an ice cube to the wax and it should lift off any hard surface.
 Rubbing alcohol or D-limonene will dissolve unwanted beeswax, with a little elbow grease.

 Alternatively you can create a makeshift double boiler using a sauce pan with water in it, and a glass jar that you don’t mind sacrificing to beeswax crafts.
 (Once you melt the beeswax and pine pitch in the jar, you won’t get it clean again.)
 Place a canning jar ring in the bottom of the pot with the water to support the jar and keep it off the bottom of the pot.

 You can easily double the recipe and the amount of fabric to make beeswax food wraps for a friend, too.
 These make valuable and thoughtful gifts.

-Why use pine resin?
+Why use pine resin in beeswax eco wraps?

-While some people omit the pine resin from the recipe, it’s the pine resin that gives these wraps the grip to cling to glass bowls like cling wrap.
-You can get pine resin on Amazon but buying directly from the company will save you money.
+While some people omit the pine resin from this recipe for eco wraps, it’s the pine resin that gives these wraps the grip to cling to glass bowls like cling wrap.
+You can get pine resin on Etsy but buying directly from the company will save you money.

-DIY Beeswax Cloth Wraps
+DIY Beeswax Wraps

-- ½ cup beeswax (4 oz.) (like this)
+- ½ cup beeswax (like this)